DXHeroes/knowledge-base-content/practices/start_as_a_coder.md

   - development
   - launch
   - maintenance
 short_description: Starting on the journey of coding can be extremely overwhelming.
-Some tips can ease your path at the beginning of the journey.
-Here are the tips I wish someone told me when I was starting out.
+But consistent efforts and determination will surely help you out in this journey.
 tags:
-  - tips
+  - steps
   - advices
   - coders
   - consistency